danielsobrado/test-tiny-whisper/README.md

 - Only appears in development/debug builds, not in release APKs

 **"Model file not found" error**:
-- Ensure the model downloaded completely
+- Ensure the model is downloaded completely
 - Check the models directory path: `/storage/emulated/0/Android/data/com.example.tiny_whisper_tester/files/models/`
 - Try re-downloading the model